-(A) the 6th through the 8th floors, and the 10th through the 25th floors, inclusive;
+(A) the 6th through the 8th floors, and the 10th through the 25th floors, including;

-(C) the central jury assembly lounge, south elevator banks, and corridors leading from one to the other on the 2nd floor; and
+(B) the central jury assembly lounge, south elevator banks, and corridors leading from one to the other on the 2nd floor; and,

-(2) in Chicago but not in the Courthouse, the offices of the Probation Department of this Court located at 230 S. Dearborn Street;
+(2) in Chicago, but not in the United States Courthouse, the Probation Offices located at 230 S. Dearborn Street;

-(3) in the Eastern Division but not in Chicago, the immediate area surrounding the courtroom on the 2nd floor of the Federal Building and Courthouse at Joliet; and
+(3) in the Eastern Division, but not in Chicago, the immediate area surrounding the courtroom on the 2nd floor of the Joliet City Hall; and,

-(B) the 1st floor areas to include the Bankruptcy Court clerk’s office, the offices of Probation and Pretrial Services, and the public corridors immediately adjacent to those offices;
+(B) the lobby and 1st floor areas to include the Bankruptcy Court clerk’s office, the offices of Probation and Pretrial Services, and the public corridors immediately adjacent to those offices;

-(D) the 3rd floor Bankruptcy Court courtoooms, the mediation rooms, the 4th floor Bankruptcy Court chambers, and the corridors immediately adjacent to those spaces.
+(C) the 3rd floor courtrooms, the mediation rooms, the 4th floor chambers, and the corridors immediately adjacent to those spaces.

-(b) Soliciting & Loitering Prohibited.
+(b) Demonstrating, Soliciting & Loitering Prohibited.
 Soliciting and loitering within the court environs is prohibited.
-The unapproved congregating of groups or the causing of a disturbance or nuisance within the courthouses of this Court is prohibited.
-Picketing or parading outside of the courthouses of this Court is prohibited only when such picketing or parading obstructs or impedes the orderly administration of justice.
+The unapproved congregating of groups or the causing of a disturbance or nuisance within or on the curtilage of the courthouses of this Court is prohibited.
+Demonstrating, protesting, picketing or parading outside of the courthouses of this Court is prohibited only when such action obstructs or impedes the orderly administration of justice.

 (c) No Cameras or Recorders.
-Except as provided for in section (e) below, the taking of photographs, radio and television broadcasting or taping in the court environs during the progress of or in connection with judicial proceedings including proceedings before a United States magistrate judge, whether or not court is actually in session, is prohibited.
+Except as provided for in an Order of the Court, direction of the Chief Judge, or the United States Marshal, the taking of photographs, video, radio and television broadcasting, or taping in the court environs during the progress of or in connection with any judicial proceeding, whether or not court is actually in session, is prohibited.

-(d) ) Marshal to Enforce.
-The United States marshal and the Custodian of the courthouses shall enforce sections (b) and (c) of this rule, either by ejecting violators from the courthouse or by causing them to appear before one of the judges of this Court for a hearing and the imposition of such punishment as the court may deem proper.
-Amended 5/27/16
+(d) Marshal to Enforce.
+The United States Marshal shall enforce sections (b) and (c) of this rule, either by ejecting violators from the courthouse or by causing them to appear before one of the judges of this Court for a hearing and the imposition of such punishment as the Court may deem proper.